-Doing shoulder exercises at home can be as effective as training in a gym, and you can easily improve the strength and health of your shoulders with at home shoulder workouts!
+Doing shoulder exercises at home can be as effective as training in a gym, and you can easily improve the strength and health of your shoulders with at-home shoulder workouts!

-I have never had surgery on that shoulder, and I’ve managed to play professional basketball without much (comparatively) pain in my shoulder due to doing a variety of shoulder exercises at home that help build strength, mass and mobility.
+I have never had surgery on that shoulder, and I’ve managed to play professional basketball without much (comparatively) pain in my shoulder due to doing various at-home shoulder exercises that help build strong, healthy shoulders.

 Most people know shoulder exercises such as: